zagrebmukerjee/ZagrebClassNotes/Polsci Notes/PLSC 518 Game Theory/Game Theory IV - Extensive Form Games.md

 $$ \frac{dx(b)}{db} = -\frac{dg/db}{dg/dx}$$
 I can say I have $dg/db = 0$ since I am on my level curve: then lock $dg/db$ a total change at $0$ and then say as I move $b$, $x$ needs to move some amount to cancel that out.

+Can apply the IFT here to figure out how equilibrium conditions change with  parameters

+## Infinite Horizon Extensive Form

+OK so now logical extension: infinite rounds of offers, take turns offering/accepting.
+Each player has their own discount rate $\delta_i$.

+where do we start?